Karla Wheeler has decided that she is no longer able to take on the role of Divisional Secretary.

 AGM - Rule changes

-At the forthcoming AGM, there are some proposed changes to the rules of the NEU South Gloucestershire NUT Section.
+At the January 2018 AGM, there were some changes to the rules of the NEU South Gloucestershire NUT Section.
 These changes are mainly to do with the change of name from NUT Divsion to NUT Section within the NEU.

-Click here for a copy of the proposed rules.
+Click here for a copy of the amended rules.
 Changes are highlighted in yellow.
+The new rules have yet to be agreed by the National Executive Committee.

 2017 AGM minutes

-Click here for the minutes from the 2017 AGM.
-These will be agreed at this AGM.
+Click here for the minutes from the 2017 AGM, agreed at the January 2018 AGM.

-Lee Everson is the President of the South Glos NUT Section for 2017/18.
+Lee Everson is now the ex-President of the South Glos NUT Section, having been President for 2017/18.

 This is his presidential address to the recent AGM.